Commonly Asked Questions about Step 1

 When should I start studying?

-The truth is that you started studying for Step I the first day of medical school, since this exam is basically a cumulative exam of the first two years.
+The truth is that you started studying for Step I the first day of medical College, since this exam is basically a cumulative exam of the first two years.
 According to a survey of students from the class of 2012, many suggested slowly incorporating Step 1 studying into your FCM studying, mainly by using First Aid (more on that later).
 In terms of focused studying for the boards, however, most students find that 4-5 weeks with 10-12 hours of dedicated studying/day is sufficient.

 Keep in mind that there are also many review courses (Kaplan, Princeton Review, etc.) that can help you organize your studying if you are willing to spend the time and money.
 If you feel you may benefit from a review course, the best thing to do is to ask someone who has taken these courses to see what they are really about.
 Kaplan offers a range of products that can help one prepare for the boards.
 These include Q-Bank (over 2300 test questions that simulate the boards format - a web based product), Intense Prep (live lecture review done in three weeks which also includes over 1000 exam like questions), MedPass (video set lecture series that also includes over 1000 board questions), and other web based products (WebPrep, QReview)